idubrov/MinecraftMod/docs/palm.md

 <img src="./img/palm.png" alt="Palm" height="200" width="200">

-Palm Tree description - bended trunk, lush bright green leaves, drops coconuts, sticks and saplings.
-Has all usual types of wood / logs.
+Palm tree description - bending trunk, lush, bright, and green leaves, and it drops coconuts, sticks, and saplings.
+It has all the usual types of wood / logs.
-Could be found in biomes: CHERRY_GROVE, SPARSE_JUNGLE, DESERT, STONY_SHORE, BAMBOO_JUNGLE, BEACH.
+Could be found naturally in the biomes: cherry grove, sparse jungle, desert, stony shore, bamboo jungle, and obviously, beach.
-Grows on sand and dirt.
+It grows on sand and dirt.
-Saplings from traders.
-Pot saplings.
-Throw coconuts.
+You can get saplings from wandering traders, put saplings in a pot, and throw coconuts.
 <br>

 ### Blocks and items